 In 13 out of 15 metro areas, higher Walk Scores are directly linked to higher home values.
 Homes with above-average Walk Scores are worth between $4,000 – $34,000 more than similar but less walkable homes.

 So why do Las Vegas and Bakersfield have lower home prices with higher Walk Scores?
 My hunch is that those sprawling cities don’t have enough walkable neighborhoods to create a price premium.
 Also, in Las Vegas residents may actually pay more to be farther away from The Strip.
+On the flip side, real estate in Austin and Sacramento is booming at least in part due to these cities’ investment in walkable infrastructure.

 Read the research report and let us know what you think!